ioma8/totala-re/RAPID_ANALYSIS.md

   0x08:      Flags (bit 0=isDir, bit 1=compressed)
 ```

+**Chunk payloads:**
+- File entries with flag `0x02` reference chunk tables.
+Each `u32` entry is the compressed size; the table is followed by `"SQSH"`-prefixed payloads.
+- The SQSH header includes compression mode (0 = stored, 1 = custom LZ77, 2 = zlib) and a per-chunk checksum.
+Mode `0x01` matches totala.exe’s 12-bit window implementation (queue of 0x1000 bytes, flag bits from a rolling byte).
+- Python tooling now mirrors the decompression flow, enabling full extraction of archived assets without relying on the original executable.

+**TMH audio wrapper:**
+- Sound effects are typically stored with a 64-byte header beginning `"TMH"`/`"TMHF"`.
+Fields around offset `0x14` hint at sample rates (~0x55xx ⇒ ≈22 kHz).
+- After this header the payload is PCM.
+A new helper (`tmhf_to_wav.py`) strips the wrapper and writes canonical RIFF/WAVE files for verification.

 **Root directory contains:**
 - 15 top-level entries (likely folders like "units", "sounds", "textures", etc.)
 - First subdirectory found: "sounds" at offset 0x6c (108 decimal)